 I've had several friends and family that have had cancer.
-My Uncle Dave who was a great inspiration to me passed away from brain cancer.
-He loved the outdoors and helping others.
+My Uncle Dave who was a great inspiration to me passed away from brain cancer 5 years ago.
+He taught me to love the outdoors and how to help others.

 Why are you traveling over 4000 miles this summer with the Ulman Cancer Fund for Young Adults?

 The experience of biking across the country has been one of my life goals.
 To be able to do it and help people and charity is beyond what I hoped for.